 The Sports, Society, and Technology (SST) minor, housed in the Georgia Institute of Technology’s School of History and Sociology, offers innovative teaching experiences to students from a variety of disciplines, which includes learning opportunities both in and outside of the classroom.

-Morissa Chen and Ilesh Jain, two SST and Industrial Engineering undergraduates, recently benefited from the program’s support for real-world learning after funding from Professor Johnny Smith allowed them to attend the influential MIT Sloan Sports Analytics Conference.
+Morissa Chen and Ilesh Jain, two SST and Industrial Engineering undergraduates, recently benefited from the program’s support for real-world learning with support from the Julius C. “Bud” Shaw Professorship funds designated by Professor Johnny Smith allowed them to attend the influential MIT Sloan Sports Analytics Conference.

 “As an Industrial Engineering student, I saw the conference as an opportunity to better understand the current use of Analytics in the industry and gauge the future direction of this field,” Chen siad.
 “Having watched videos of panels from the conference in past years, I knew that this conference attracted industry leaders and covered a breadth of exciting topics.”